endata/gopher/README.md

 ## Frequently Asked Questions

-* **This looks great and I would like to start using Gopher right now, but how stable are its APIs?**
+* **This looks great and I would like to start using Gopher right now, but how stable is it?**

    Gopher is currently in pre-alpha state